bjanderson70/sf-logging-only-edx/README.md

 ## Running the tests

-The unit tests have a minimum of 90% code coverage.
+The unit tests have a minimum of 96% code coverage.
 Tests can be invoked from favortite case tool.
-In Salesforce Org, navigate to **Setup->Apex Classes** and run all tests
+In Salesforce Org, navigate to **Setup->Apex Classes** and run all tests.

+First, push into scratch or, **sfdx force:source:push -u WFLogging-Scratch-Org -w 30**.
+Second, run tests, **sfdx force:apex:test:run -y -c -r human** (assumes only one scratch org; otherwise, will need -u parameter)

 ### And coding style tests